top1944/duckuments/docs/atoms_80_fall2017_info/40_labs_and_hw/15-hw-augmented_reality.md

 if you have followed the instructions properly.

 In the `exercises-fall2017` repository, you will find a template that you can use to make your own package.
 Basically everywhere you see `littleredcorvette` you would need to replace it with your ![robot_name].

+## Submission

+Please upload the images requested in the homework to your git repo.
+When complete, please tag a release from your repo.

 ## Bonus: Defining the intersection_4way.yaml